HouseRulesDLP/OSE/characters/Backgrounds.md

 - Starting Equipment: Dagger, a game of chance (cards, dice, etc), 3d6sp

 ### Herbalist
 You know plants and their uses.
 You can also spend 8 hours of downtime to mix up 1d6 + INT modifier doses of medicine which may be used to create or refill a Healer's Kit.
 This requires access to various plants and herbs, but does not require an Alchemist's Kit.
+You can identify plants as a [Druid](character_classes/Druid.md).
 - **Trappings:** Dagger, Kit (healer's), 2d6sp

 ### Hermit